Reinaesaya/cuddlebot-yocto/README.md

 ```sh
 /yocto/build/tmp/deploy/images/wandboard-quad/cuddlebot-image-wandboard-quad.sdcard
 ```

-More targets are available in the `Makefile`, but are not documented here.
-As before, if you run into permission errors, you may need to run the commands as root.

 To use the system image on the Cuddlebot, transfer the data onto a suitable MicroSD card, for example: